-Allows you to view and set basic properties of the SIO Logical device such as the IO Base, IRQ Range, DMA Channel, and Device Mode.
+Allows you to view and set basic properties of the SIO Logical device.
+Like IO Base, IRQ Range, DMA Channel, and Device Mode.

 Use This Device [Enabled]

 Allows you to enable or disable this Logical Device.
 Configuration options: [Disabled] [Enabled]